 Most auto insurance providers offer discounts to safe drivers.
 This can happen a few different ways: You may be eligible for a discount by staying accident- and ticket-free for a specific amount of time, or you may be asked to download a smartphone app that records data as you drive.

-In California, this is known as a Good Driver discount, which is mandated by the state and guarantees you savings of at least 20%.
+This is known as a California Good Driver discount, which is mandated by the state and guarantees you savings of at least 20%.

 Here are the California Good Driver Discount Rules: